Transparency and Accountability: Trust Through Transparency

 Instead of the $1.38 billion Red Line, delayed until 2035 and favoring suburbs, Brendan proposes a cost-effective $1.2–$1.5 billion Blue Line extension to Carowinds, leveraging existing infrastructure to add 10,000–15,000 daily riders, generate $50–$100 million annually for south Charlotte, and boost Uptown tourism by $20–$30 million.

-By prioritizing infrastructure upgrades—addressing 9.3% deficient bridges and a 75% bus ridership drop—and introducing free fares on major bus routes like 5, 11, and 16, inspired by Kansas City’s 20% ridership increase, Brendan ensures reliable, accessible transit.
+By prioritizing infrastructure upgrades—addressing 9.3% deficient bridges and a 75% bus ridership drop—and introducing free fares on major bus routes like 9, 11, and 16, inspired by Kansas City’s 20% ridership increase, Brendan ensures reliable, accessible transit.
+To enhance safety and reliability, a portion of the $200 million investment will allocate $20 million for security cameras, improved lighting at stops and stations, and emergency response training for drivers and staff, addressing rising transit incidents and ensuring safer rides for all Charlotteans, especially in underserved communities.

 His innovative solutions, including high-quality bus rapid transit and microtransit, will connect transit deserts like north Mecklenburg, fostering an equitable, thriving Charlotte for all.